 The application process begins with an online application form.
-You’ll need to log in by providing an email address and a password.
 You’ll be asked to provide some basic personal information and answer some eligibility questions.
 We’ll check this information before the assessment centre stage to ensure you are eligible to apply.

-As part of your online application form, you will be asked to complete a situational judgement test (SJT).
-This will assess your judgement and your approach to situations that you might encounter in your day-to-day work as a Policy Adviser.
+The situational judgement test will assess your judgement and your approach to situations that you might encounter in work.
 Each question will describe the situation and there will be four multiple choice answers.
 You’ll need to pick what you think would be the best way to respond, and the worst way.

 The final stage is to attend an assessment centre in central London.
-This will include a structured policy conversation on a policy topic, a written exercise designed to simulate the type of written work you would do as a Policy Adviser, and an interview.
-More information on these exercises will be provided in the assessment centre invitation.
-At the interview you will be able to ask any questions you may have.
+This will include an interview and a written exercise designed to simulate the type of work you would do as a Senior Policy Adviser.
+More information on what to expect and what we’ll be assessing will be provided in the assessment centre invitation.
+At the interview you will be able to ask any questions you have.

 Job offer or feedback to help in your job search

 We’ll let you know within two weeks of your assessment centre whether you’ve been successful.
 If you’re unsuccessful, you can request feedback.

 When we match successful candidates to roles, we will seek to place candidates in roles where they will be able to use their skills and experience.
 We will also take into account your preferences and priorities to make the best match possible between successful applicants and the roles available.